 This will enable you to cover maximum ground in the least possible time.
 If you are short of time, this strategy is a boon.

-Candidates frequently end up taking the wrong carry in materials to the examination hall, or that they take too much time to find answers.
+Candidates frequently end up taking the wrong carry in materials to the examination hall, or that take too much time to find answers.

 You cannot plan your carry-in materials at the last moment.

-You need to have a manageable set of carry-in materials, and practice with them to be able to find answers fast.
+You need to have a manageable set of carry-in materials and practice with them to be able to find answers fast.
 You can further speed this up by using advanced lists and flowcharts.

 We help you plan your carry-in materials as one of the first steps when you start preparation.
 You do not need to carry big volumes of commentaries.

-Also, you will practice all the mocks and practice tests with the same set of carry-in materials so that you build familiarity and can find the answers to the question paper in the exam hall at least three times faster.
+Also, you will practice all the mocks and practise tests with the same set of carry-in materials so that you build familiarity and can find the answers to the question paper in the exam hall at least three times faster.